 Asthma cannot be cured.
 Usually, your child can be as active as other children if medicines are given appropriately.

-Your health care provider can help you create an asthma action plan to guide you in treating your child's asthma.
+Your health care provider can help you create an asthma management plan to guide you in treating your child's asthma.

 If your child is older than age 6, she may be taught to use a peak flow meter.
 Please be aware that following your child's symptoms is the most important way to evaluate your child's breathing.